 Making sure to maintain good hygiene with your makeup is very important for your ocular health.
 Don’t use more than 3 months old products because this increases the likelihood of you developing an infection.
 This is particularly pertinent for products like mascara, eyeliners, eyeshadows, and eye creams.
 Bacteria might grow in the container without you even realizing it.
 Makeup can also sometimes block the oil glands on your eyelids, so you should be careful about applying products close to your lash line.
 Make sure to wipe off your makeup at the end of every night for this reason, too.
 Most importantly, don’t share products with other people!
 That could lead to you spreading infections like conjunctivitis.

 8.)
 Sleep Deprivation

 Sleep is essential for our physical and mental health.
 It should be your priority to get seven hours (at least) of sleep every night.
 Otherwise, you might suffer from ailments like depression and a reduced immune system.
 Sleep is also essential for our ocular health.
-People who are sleep deprived will often complain that their eyes are twitching, dry, or bleary.
+Sleep-deprived people will often complain that their eyes are twitching, dry, or bleary.
 They might even experience pain.
 To ensure you’re getting enough sleep, you need to avoid screens in the evening and prioritize your rest over things like work.
 You might benefit from eye masks, too.